rw-ert/cal/README.md

 # cal
-this is my second repository
+this is my first repository